Geosoft2/geosoft2-2018/spatial-similarity-calculations/handout.md

   - it is evident that the similarity degree between the original map (M0) and the generalized map (M1) decreases when the scale change increases
   - but no achievements have been made on quantitatively describing this relation (similarity degree):
-	⟹map generalization system/ software does not know to what extent an original map (M0) should be generalized and when the algorithm should terminate
+	 - map generalization system/ software does not know to what extent an original map (M0) should be generalized and when the algorithm should terminate